auc0le/LiveBarn-Player-Plus/README.md

 ## Limitations

 - Only works on LiveBarn.com domains
-- Requires manual installation (not in Firefox Add-ons store)
 - May need updates if LiveBarn changes their player structure
 - Speed control effectiveness depends on video source and browser capabilities